saadnzee/PrecisionAgriculture/README.md

 # PrecisionAgriculture

+- NOTE: Refer to the .rar as it contains the entire code base!

 - This project presents the design, development, and deployment of a low-power, long-range wireless sensor network (WSN) for precision agriculture, utilizing STM32 microcontrollers and LoRa technology.
 The system aims to address the challenges of limited coverage and